benmcevoy/Radio7.Monitoring/README.md

 ```

 Where `GetUrl`, `GetResponse` and the union of `tests` are all "filters" in the pipe.
-Each url is pushed through this pipeline and accumaltess any errors or what have you
+Each url is pushed through this pipeline and accumulates any errors or what have you